 Catalysts – materials that accelerate chemical reactions – are used to save energy, reduce waste and control pollution in everything from manufacturing household cleaners to making car emissions less toxic.

 It’s a tough life, though.
-These materials operate in hostile environments that can degrade their ability to work efficiently, or stop them from functioning all.
+These materials operate in hostile environments that can degrade their ability to work efficiently, or stop them from functioning at all.
 That’s what makes them tricky.

 “A primary bottleneck in many applications has been stability of the catalyst,” said Chris Paolucci, an assistant professor of chemical engineering at the University of Virginia School of Engineering and Applied Science.
 “Let’s say I synthesize something perfectly.
 I make the material the exact way I want it, but when I start running my chemical reaction that I’m interested in, everything changes.
 I end up getting something I didn’t start with, and I don’t really understand why that is.”